EliYoung0/sofdev_Forest/README.md

 ## Table of Contents:
 1. Installation
 2. Usage
+3. Algorithms
-3. Authors and Acknowledgements
+4. Authors and Acknowledgements
-4. Github
+5. Github

 ## Installation
 1. Download Forest.jar file from the github repository.